JasonWu00/127-honors-project-files/README.md

 ## Why is the Python code in `.pdf` files?

-Normally, this code should be in separate `.py` files and labeled accordingly.
-However, the GradeScope submission slots for these project assignments specifically required everything - code and images - to be packed into a single `.pdf` file for submission.
+Normally, the code should be in separate `.py` files and labeled accordingly.
+However, the GradeScope submission slots for these project assignments specifically required everything - code and images - to be packed into a single `.pdf` file (per assignment) for submission.